Mavs212/slack-overflow/readme.md

 ## The G19 Davids' Group CRUD Project

 A collaborative Q/A forum for cohorts of coding bootcamps.
+Deployed to [http://slackoverflowapp.herokuapp.com] (http://slackoverflowapp.herokuapp.com) but must be a Galvanize member to login.

 # Slack Overflow

 ## Project Description